-The department has strength in history and philosophy of physics, logic and foundations of mathematics, scientific methodology, philosophy of biology and philosophy of neuroscience.
+The department has strength in history and philosophy of physics, scientific methodology, philosophy of biology and philosophy of neuroscience.
 The Department maintains close ties with the Rotman Institute of Philosophy, which is committed to fostering and supporting dialogue and collaboration between philosophers and scientists, and building bridges between the humanities and the sciences.

 At the University of Western Ontario, we believe that Philosophy of Science requires active engagement with contemporary science and scientists, and with the history of science.
 Philosophers of science at Western maintain active contact with faculty members in Biology, Applied Mathematics, Mathematics, Physics and Astronomy, Medicine, Epidemiology and Biostatistics, Psychology, and Linguistics, and with the Perimeter Institute for Theoretical Physics.

 The department hosts an annual conference, Contemporary Issues in the Philosophy of Physics, which is held in conjunction with a graduate conference on the Philosophy of Logic, Mathematics, and Physics.

 Robert DiSalle (Spacetime theories, history & philosophy of science)

 Wayne Myrvold (Philosophy of physics; confirmation theory; probability in science)

 Chris Smeenk (Philosophy of physics, philosophy of cosmology)